caronc/apprise-api/README.md

 # Start it up:
 # /config is used for a persistent store, you do not have to mount
 #         this if you don't intend to use it.
+# /plugin is used for a location you can add your own custom apprise plugins.
+#         You do not have to mount this if you don't intend to use it.
 docker run --name apprise \
    -p 8000:8000 \
    -v /var/lib/apprise/config:/config \
+   -v /var/lib/apprise/plugin:/plugin \
    -d caronc/apprise:latest
 ```